Proactive DP: A Multple Target Optimization Framework for DP-SGD: Differential Private SGD (DP-SGD)

 \subsection{DP-SGD}

-We analyse the Gaussian based differential privacy method, called DP-SGD, of \citep{abadi2016deep}, depicted in Algorithm \ref{alg:DPs} \textit{in a distributed setting} (see Appendix~\ref{sec:asynMNDPSGD}).
+We analyse the Gaussian based differential privacy method, called DP-SGD, of \citep{abadi2016deep}, depicted in Algorithm \ref{alg:DPs} in a distributed setting as described above.
 Rather than using the gradient $\nabla f(\hat{w}, \xi)$ itself, DP-SGD uses its clipped version $[\nabla f(\hat{w}, \xi)]_C$ where $[x]_C= x/\max\{1,\|x\|/C\}$.
-Clipping is needed because in general we cannot assume a bound $C$ on the gradients (for example, the bounded gradient assumption is in conflict with strong convexity \citep{nguyen2018sgd}), yet the added gradients need to be bounded by some constant $C$ in order for the DP analysis of \citep{abadi2016deep} to go through.
+Clipping is needed because in general we cannot assume a bound $C$ on the gradients (for example, the bounded gradient assumption is in conflict with strong convexity \citep{nguyen2018sgd}), yet the added gradients need to be bounded by some constant $C$ in order for the DP analysis to go through.

 DP-SGD uses a mini-batch approach where before the start of the $i$-th local round a random min-batch of sample size $s_i$ is selected out of a local data set $d$ of size $|d|=N$.
 Here, we slighty generalize DP-SGD's original formulation which uses a constant $s_i=s$ sample size sequence, while our analysis will hold for a larger class of sample size sequences.
 The inner loop maintains the sum $U$ of gradient updates where each of the gradients correspond to the same local model $\hat{w}$ until it is replaced by a newer global model at the start of the outer loop.
 At the end of each local round the sum of updates $U$ is obfuscated with Gaussian noise ${\cal N}(0,C^2\sigma^2)$ added to each vector entry, and the result is transmitted to the server.
-The server adds $U$ times the round step size $\bar{\eta}_i$ to its global model $\hat{w}$.
-As soon as all clients have submitted their updates, the resulting new global model $\hat{w}$ is broadcast to all clients, who in turn replace their local models with the newly received global model.
+The noised $U$ is transmitted to the server who adds $U$ times the round step size $\bar{\eta}_i$ to its global model $\hat{w}$ (we discount averaging the sum represented by $U$ by scaling the step size inversely with $s_i$).
+As soon as all clients have submitted their updates, the resulting new global model $\hat{w}$ is broadcast to all clients, who in turn replace their local models with the newly received global model (at the start of the outer loop).